 although it was only 4 miles to the starting point at Cape Reinga lighthouse (which just happened to be pretty much all uphill) it took longer than expected to reach the starting point at the lighthouse.
 Suffice to say the legs were not happy and the initial climb was a slog.
 This early morning uphill section really did set the scene of what was going to be a common theme throughout the TA ride.
 Hills, hills and more hills!!!

 It was really misty at the cape, but very picturesque and we were fortunate that whilst were snapping photos the mist lifted enough to provide some stunning views.

 Yes, that’s me.
 Still half asleep and somewhat apprehensive.

 So, after a few photos and conscious of the time it was time to push on.
-Tide waits for no man.
-All

-    of the 3000ft of the elevation gain was done in the first 25 miles and the remaining 55 miles was

-    straight down the beach!
+Tide waits for no man and cycling down 90 mile beach was very tide dependent.
+All of the 3000ft of elevation gain was done in the first 25 miles and the remaining 55 miles was straight down the beach!

 Before getting to the beach it was a ride through a river bed.
-Glad I took the overshoes, otherwise,

-    it would have been wet feet.
-The doctored ‘No Dumping’ sign as we approached the river bed provided

-    a schoolboy chuckle.
+Glad I took the overshoes, otherwise, it would have been wet feet.
+The doctored ‘No Dumping’ sign as we approached the river bed provided a schoolboy chuckle.

 The smiles on Wayne and Conrad’s faces summed up the mood as we cycled down the beach!

 The cross on headwind certainly made progress slower than anticipated.
 It was very hot too.
 The Garmin peaked at 41c and it was torture cycling along cooking whilst the crystal blue Tasman Sea was beckoning right beside me!